mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 is where the army’s leaders live and plan, or where important equipment and documents are kept.
-Additionally, the top of this often-taller structure is used as a lookout point, overseeing the entire compound and many kilometres around if possible.
+Additionally, the top of this often-taller structure is used as a lookout point, overseeing the entire compound and many kilometers around if possible.

 Additional buildings will be barracks, equipment or food storage, and several more specialized locations that the army might have